giulianopz/cv/index.md

 `2021 - now`
 __Application Development Specialist, Accenture__

-- I'm developing containerized microservices in Go supporting a data governance infrastructure based upon Microsoft Azure.
+I'm developing containerized microservices in Go supporting a data governance infrastructure based upon Microsoft Azure.

 `2020-2021`
 __Application Development Senior Analyst, Accenture__

-- I developed a bunch of Java applications based on Quarkus and deployed to Openshift Container Platform to manage corporate accounts for a private bank operating in Europe.
-- I had the chanche to work in an Agile/scrum environment for the first time.
+I developed a bunch of Java applications based on Quarkus and deployed to Openshift Container Platform to manage corporate accounts for a private bank operating in Europe.
+I had the chanche to work in an Agile/scrum environment for the first time.

 `2019-2020`
 __Application Development Analyst, Accenture__

-- Development of RESTful web services with common Java frameworks, libraries and tools (Maven, Spring, Hibernate, Tomcat, Jackson, Junit, Mockito, MySQL, PostgreSQL, SLF4J, SonarQube)
-- deployed to popular cloud providers (Cloud Foudry, Amazon EC2).
-- I started actively using the Windows Subsystem for Linux (WSL v.1) as my regular development environment with the support of VS Code.
+Development of RESTful web services with common Java frameworks, libraries and tools (Maven, Spring, Hibernate, Tomcat, Jackson, Junit, Mockito, MySQL, PostgreSQL, SLF4J, SonarQube) deployed to popular cloud providers (Cloud Foudry, Amazon EC2).
+I started actively using the Windows Subsystem for Linux (WSL v.1) as my regular development environment with the support of VS Code.

-`Mar2019-Jul2019`
+`Mar:2019-Jul:2019`
 __Internship Trainee, Accenture__

-- I was introduced to the fundamentals of back-end development with Java + Spring (Boot) and the related tech stack.
+I was introduced to the fundamentals of back-end development with Java and Spring (Boot) and the related tech stack.

 `2017-2019`
 __Research Assistant, Sapienza University of Rome__

-- I contributed to the creation of an AMR-like adjective lexicon for the [MOUSSE project](http://mousse-project.org/) in the Linguistic Computing Laboratory (LCL) of the CS dept. of Sapienza University of Rome.
+I contributed to the creation of an AMR-like adjective lexicon for the [MOUSSE](http://mousse-project.org/) project in the Linguistic Computing Laboratory (LCL) of the CS dept. of Sapienza University of Rome.

-`Oct2017-Dec2017`
+`Oct:2017-Dec:2017`
 __Linguistic Consultant, Babelscape__

-- Creation and validation of natural language training corpus for machine learning.
+Creation and validation of natural language training corpus for machine learning.

 ### Volunteering

-`Sept2017-Oct2017`
+`Sept:2017-Oct:2017`
 __Library Digital Curator, Servizio Civile Nazionale__

 - Cataloguing and digitization of digital assets belonging to the Faculty of Arts of the Sapienza University of Rome.